yux1991/PyRHEED/README.md

 - simulate_RHEED: simulate the diffraction pattern from a given atomic structure
 - statistical_factor: calculate the statistical factor assuming a Markov process
 - test: the test module
+- translational_antiphase_domain: calculate the 1D and 2D profile from a translational antiphase domain model
 - window: the main window of the application

 ## Contact